dbxminz/Computer-Vision_project/Smart_CCTV_for_detection/Readme.md

 #### 02. Image Segmentation
 Realistically, It is difficult to find some images of fire with people.
 We got about 200 pictures, but we think it's not enough.
-Therefore, we try to synthesize people image mask in a fire image.
+Therefore, we try to synthesize people image mask in fire images.
 - Rembg
 - [Reference](https://github.com/danielgatis/rembg.git)